by Angela Ysseldyk, Nutritionist and Beekeeper's Daughter

 Unfortunately, many cancer cells are resistant to TRAIL-mediated death.
 This is where propolis comes in.
-A compound in propolis called Artepillin C possesses strong anti-tumour and chemopreventive properties.
+A compound in propolis called Artepillin C possesses strong anti-tumor and chemopreventive properties.

 In this study, the researchers administered the TRAIL-resistant prostate cancer cells with Artepillin C to determine if it could help sensitize them.
 What they found is that Artepillin C sensitized the cells to TRAIL, significantly increasing the likelihood that the cancer cells will die off as they should.